TechnologicalStandpoint/A5_300015367/README.md

 Exterior or other software needed to use this application.
 The UI only consists of using the command prompt.
 The main function of the application is run from the mainSystem.java file.

+Important Aspects of this system:

+  Database.java- Contains data structure that holds all of the created tickets,
+    does the majority of the data processing for creating, manipulating, and deleting objects.